alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Copyrights

-_All images and logos copyright © Alessandro Nardini 2020-2023._
+_All images and logos copyright © Alessandro Nardini 2020-2023 and their other respective owners._